 Private Transportation in Venice

-You can book a normal road taxi or hop on the bus from the airport to the city and then switch to a water taxi.
+You can book a normal road taxi or hop on the bus from Venice Marco Polo Airport to the city and then switch to a water taxi.

 Be aware that some water taxis charge a difficulty fee if they have to turn down a particularly narrow canal to reach your hotel.